GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 * **Digital Signal Processing**

-By accommodating a broad spectrum of applications and offering exceptional configurability, ApogeoRVCore stands as a versatile solution in the world of RISC-V processors.
+By accommodating a broad spectrum of applications and offering exceptional configurability, ApogeoRV stands as a versatile solution in the world of RISC-V processors.

 Parameters